docker/docs/compose/compose-file/compose-file-v2.md

 service's containers to its networks.
 If unspecified, the default value is `0`.

 In the following example, the `app` service connects to `app_net_1` first as it has the highest priority.
-It then connect to `app_net_3`, then `app_net_2`, which uses the default priority value of `0`.
+It then connects to `app_net_3`, then `app_net_2`, which uses the default priority value of `0`.

     version: '2.3'